mohammedgmgn/Android-Task/README.md

 ## Project Description

-First of all, I would like to show how I made the packages structure of the project For achieving The separation of concerns
+I would like to show how I made the packages structure of the project For achieving The separation of concerns

 <p align="center">
 <img src="image.PNG" alt="" width="200" height="200"/>